Best daily deals

 Get better ANC with the Anker Soundcore Space Q45.

-For bass aficionados who truly want obscene amounts, consider the Skullcandy Crusher ANC 2 ($229.99 at Manufacturer site).
-Supporting a variety of tuning options, including a dedicated Crusher dial to turn up the sub bass frequencies, these headphones are well made and comfortable.
-They also have a competently laid out app, although, you are limited to AAC and SBC codecs.
+For bass lovers who truly want obscene amounts, consider the Skullcandy Crusher ANC 2 ($229.99 at Manufacturer site).
+These headphones are well made and comfortable and support a variety of tuning options, including a dedicated Crusher dial to turn up the sub-bass frequencies.
+They also have a competently laid-out app, although you are limited to AAC and SBC codecs.

 A centered photo of the Skullcandy Crusher ANC 2 against a floral background fabric.